About · The person behind RoleMath

 How review works

 A certification page should help someone answer real questions: What is this credential?
 Who is it for?
 Is it free or paid?
 Does it prove a skill, provide a badge, or simply offer learning material?
 How should it fit into a broader career path?
-When a page has been through that manual review, it carries a “Reviewed by Alexander Shick”byline — and only then.
+A page is not published into the search index until it has cleared the citation gate and an independent adversarial review.

 Always verify with the official provider

 Provider details, pricing, certificate availability, and credential terms change.
-RoleMath links the official source next to every figure, but always confirm final pricing, availability, and credential terms with the official provider before you commit money or time.
+RoleMath shows which source a provider fact came from and when it was checked, but always confirm final pricing, availability, and credential terms with the official provider before you commit money or time.